Ariel-Laurella/reach-engine-training/workflows/IMT-123/README.txt

 ## Import Order

+ingestAssetBase
+documentProxiesCreate
+imageProxiesCreate
+audioProxiesCreate
+videoProxiesCreate
+proxiesAssetCreate
 2.saveAssetMetadata
 3.ingestAssetBase
-4.ingestAssetWithMetadata
-5.ingestDirectoryWithMetadata
+4.IngestAssetWithMetadata
+5.IngestDirectoryWithMetadata

 I decided to customize all dependences and use standard.
-I reused some code from standard workflows
+I reused some code from standard workflows provided by Lebels Beyond Inc.

 ##dependencias:

 The following workflows are dependencies of ingestAssetWithMetadata.
 They are included in the package, but not needed to import if they still exists in the target environment.

-_baseAssetIngest
-_createProxiesAnyAsset
-_createVideoProxies
-_createThumbnailVideo
-_createImageProxies
-_createAudioProxy
-_createDocumentProxies